 Ditch your whoopsie aisle

 One for the midsize business owners, employing 50 people or more.
-This month, the government mandates that you remove all the unhealthy promotions from your stores.
-This includes “buy one get one free” style offers on high fat or high sugar products.
+From 1 October, the government mandates that you remove all the unhealthy volume promotions from your stores.
+This means all those “buy one get one free” style offers on high fat, salt and sugar (HFSS) products.

 Newly self-employed?

 Congratulations!
-If you started your business in the 2021/22 tax year, you have until the 5th October to let HMRC know that you need to start paying tax and National Insurance.
+If you started your business in the 2022/23 tax year, you have until the 5 October to let HMRC know that you need to start paying tax and National Insurance.
+Remember to get your business insurance set up if you haven’t already done so!

 New partner joined the business?

-For those filing their self assessments digitally, you have until 31st January to get your return into HMRC.
+For those filing their self-assessments digitally, you have until 31 January 2024 to get your return into HMRC.

 Self assessment tax payment deadline